Our Minister and Staff

 Phone: (650) 365-6913

 Jan arrived to UUFRC in 2019.
 Originally from Maryland, she moved to California in 1993 finding her way in Silicon Valley.
 Working at Apple for 10 years, starting as an executive assistant and completing her graduate studies in Information Systems.
 She went on to lead and support projects at TiVo and Stanford Hospital before starting a family in 2009.
 Her next goal was to be a teacher, and while taking classes for a multiple subject teaching credential, and substitute teaching, she realized being a teacher would not be a good, long term fit.
 Her love of teaching and children are used tutoring, and of course parenting.
 Jan searched for a part-time job doing things that mattered while allowing time for her to be very active in her daughter’s life and found such opportunity at UUFRC.
 Their work supports the seven principles of UU, and Jan feels those are the underpinnings for any work worth doing.
 She enjoys supporting the congregants as all uphold these seven principles.
 She and her family love attending a yearly UU conference on Star Island in the Gulf of Maine.
-She enjoys surfing with her family, hiking with friends, cycling, and bringing friends together over tasty food.
+She enjoys surfing with her family, hiking with friends, cycling, and bringing friends together over tasty food and warm conversation.
 Most recently she has volunteered with Reclaim Our Vote encouraging everyone to use their voice and vote.

-As Church Administrator, Jan finds joy in working on new projects helping make UUFRC the best it can be making impacts near and far, creating efficiencies and training others on UUFRC systems and processes to support its community.
+As Church Office Administrator, Jan finds joy in working on new projects helping make UUFRC the best it can be making impacts near and far, creating efficiencies and training others on UUFRC systems and processes to support its community.
 UUFRC does wonderful things at both micro and macro levels and she is proud to be part of the team effort.